 ECE PhD Qualifying Exam

-The QE must be scheduled during a one month window in autumn and spring semesters.
+The Qualifying Exam must be scheduled during a one month window in autumn and spring semesters.
 The autumn semester scheduling month is October and the spring semester scheduling month is March.
-The March timeframe is extended to April 15 due to spring break.
+The March time frame is extended to April 15 due to spring break.

-Failure to do so will be considered a failed attempt.
+Failure to do will be considered a failed attempt.

-The QE Committee consists of three P-status ECE faculty.
+The Qualifying Exam committee consists of three P-status ECE faculty.
 One member is the faculty advisor.
 An additional member is selected by the student and the advisor.
-The 3rd member will be assigned by the ECE Graduate Studies committee (GSC) and will be outside the student's primary research area.
-To allow sufficient time for the GSC to add the 3rd member, the ECE Request for Approval of PhD Qualifying Examination Committee form must be submitted to the graduate program coordinator at least one month prior to the anticipated QE date.
+The 3rd member will be assigned by the ECE Graduate Studies committee and will be outside the student's primary research area.
+To allow sufficient time for the Graduate studies committee to add the 3rd member, the ECE Request for Approval of PhD Qualifying Examination Committee form must be submitted to the ECE graduate program coordinator at least one month prior to the anticipated Qualifying Exam date.

 - The purpose of the Qualifying Exam is to test the fundamental knowledge acquired by the student over prior coursework and assess the ability to apply this fundamental knowledge to approach research questions/problems.

-- Two QE attempts are allowed.
+- Two Qualifying Exam attempts are allowed.
 The 2nd attempt must be scheduled during the one month window in the semester following the semester of the failed attempt.
-The QE committee remains the same for the second attempt.
+The Qualifying Exam committee remains the same for the second attempt.
 If the advisor changes between the first and second attempts, the two other committee members remain the same.
 If a student fails after two attempts, the student is no longer in the PhD program and can earn a master's degree after completing master's requirements.
-If the student does not take the QE during the semester he/she is required to take it, this will be considered a failed attempt.
+If a student does not take the Qualifying Exam during the semester the student is required to schedule the exam, this will be considered a failed attempt.